BlazingFire/Udacity_Advanced_Lane_Finding/project_writeup(README).md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Perfonally, I feel I could have written code in a cleaner way to avoid some of the troubles as at one points there were too many function and variables calling each other that I lost track of which variable and function signifies what.
+Personally, I feel I could have written code in a cleaner way to avoid some of the troubles as at one points there were too many function and variables calling each other that I lost track of which variable and function signifies what.
 Initially I had faced an issue that one of plotted lanes were curving off from the original track, due to noise in the image.
 This was corrected using a smalled margin.

 From the challenge video I found that sometimes, some other lines other than the lane lines could have more pixels in the histogram and hence might get detected as the original lane.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+For calculating the position of vehicle I used the left and right lanes points from historgram and then the bottom most points for the plotted lines.Sometimes the curvature might not be accurately detected as I haven't done any Sanity Check

+Also sometimes the detections might not be accurate, so it is good to keep a history and take an approximate decision.
+Since this is a complicated architecture, I feel that robust sanity checks are important though the result on project_video is workable.